Lorenzo-Protocol/lorenzo-sdk/sample/README.md

 ## Sample
-sample for using rpc-client to interact with Lorenzo
+sample for using lorenzo-sdk to interact with Lorenzo node.

 ## How to use